chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 This portion of the workshop presumes the following:

-1. you have **forked** the Codeless Project to your repo (NOTE: either our version if you are doing self study [Codeless Project](https://github.com/chalmerlowe/intro_to_sprinting_codeless_project/) or a copy identified for you by your workshop instructor.
+1. you have **forked** the Codeless Project to your repo (NOTE: either our version if you are doing self study via the [Codeless Project](https://github.com/chalmerlowe/intro_to_sprinting_codeless_project/) or a copy identified for you by your workshop instructor.
 1. you have **cloned** the Codeless Project repo into your local `mytest` directory
 1. you are in the `intro_to_sprinting_codeless_project` directory on your commandline